Ezequiel0108/firebase-image-service/README.md

    - **Add Firebase to Your App**
      1. After creating the project, click on the gear icon next to "Project Overview" to access project settings.
-     2. Under "Your apps," click on the icon to add Firebase to your app (Web, iOS, or Android).

-   - **Generate a Service Account Key**
+   - **Generate a Service Account Key (In the same window as the previous step, you will do the following):**

      1. In the Firebase Console, go to "Project Settings."
      2. Click on the "Service accounts" tab.
      3. Click "Generate new private key" and download the JSON file.